Cloudxtreme/sshkey-manager-1/README.md

 ```
 This action deploys `<name>` ssh configuration on your host.

-After this action, you can ssh to you server.
+After this action, you can ssh to your server.
 ```shell
 $ ssh <name>
 ```